moerwald/moerwald/README.md

 ### Hi there 👋

+I'm coding for 🍔.
+These are my favorite languages:

+💪C#
+💪PowerShell
+👍Python

+A long time ago I used to code in C++/C ⏲️.

+I'm also interested in automation stuff.

+### Technologies & Frameworks I've worked with:

 <!--
 **moerwald/moerwald** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.